hashicorp/terraform/website/docs/language/values/variables.html.md

 page_title: "Input Variables - Configuration Language"
 sidebar_current: "docs-config-variables"
 description: |-
-  Input variables are parameters for Terraform modules.
-  This page covers configuration syntax for variables.
+  Input variables allow you to customize Terraform configuration according to set parameters.
+Learn about input variable syntax, including how to declare, define, and reference variables in root and child modules.
 ---

 # Input Variables